CodyNicholson/Artificial_Intelligence/Machine_Learning_A_To_Z_With_Python_And_R/1_Data_Preprocessing/missingData.md

 dataset$Salary = ifelse(is.na(dataset$Salary), ave(dataset$Salary, FUN = function(x) mean(x, na.rm = TRUE)), dataset$Salary)
 ```

-In R what we are doing is creating an if else statement by calling the built-in ifelse function with the conidtion that the input data is null: is.na(dataset$columnName)
+In R what we are doing is creating an if else statement by calling the built-in ifelse function with the condition that the input data is null: is.na(dataset$columnName)

 If the data at a location is null then we calculate the average of the other data in the same column and set the null spots equal to that average